FREQUENTLY ASKED QUESTIONS

 A: No, “Recce’s Contrivances / RallySport” used to be an ambition I had of owning a rally / race shop but it is very unlikely to ever happen.
-I have no training, no prior experience, no diplomas.
-I am actually an owner/operator in trucking.
-In short, I’m just a guy that started to DIY because I could not afford to pay someone else to do it.
+I have no training, no diplomas, and no prior experience.
+In short, I’m just a guy that started to DIY because I could not afford to pay someone else to do build my car for me.

 Q: Do you really do all of the work yourself?

 A: Yes, I do everything in my home garage on a very limited budget.
 I only currently outsource ECU tuning.
 The only other things I did not do myself were the shortened driveshaft balancing and flywheel resurfacing as those tasks require specialized (and expensive) machines I do not possess.

 A: My low budget doesn’t allow for it at the moment.
 Anyhow, the car is still in prototype / testing phase.
 When all the work is done, I might use the yearly project budget to compete in a single yearly event.
 However, the car is not built with a specific class, event, or goal in mind.
 I just do what I feel inspired to do.

 Q: Which cars did you own before Wabi~Sabi (2004 Subaru Impreza WRX STi)?

 A: In order from oldest; 1990 Opel Kadett, 1988 Mazda 323 GTX, 1985 Audi Coupé quattro, 1999 riced-out P.O.S.
 (I’m too ashamed to say what it was), 1990 Mitsubishi Mirage GT sedan, and a 2002 Subaru Impreza WRX.
 I do not own any of those cars any more.
 I then bought my STi brand new and took possession of it on June 9th 2003.
 In 2012, I was able to find a rare 1988 VW Scirocco 16V as a secondary project car.
 Then both projects got literally “fused” together.